anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 1. src/rgb3216.c - Written almost entirely by me; Contains the intialisation functions for the GPIO pins, the RGB panel and, the microSD card reader.
 Also contains a timer to control the RGB panel and all the FFT functions needed to calculate the FFT of the audio data.

-2. MATLAB - The folder contains a sample MATLAB code to generate a Blackmann-Harris window function which can be applied to the audio data before the FFT operation for more accurate results (https://en.wikipedia.org/wiki/Window_function)
+2. MATLAB - The folder contains a sample MATLAB code to generate a Blackmann-Harris window which can be applied to the audio data before the FFT operation for more accurate results (https://en.wikipedia.org/wiki/Window_function).
+Folder also contains a sample WAV audio of frequency 1690Hz and sampling rate 48 Khz to test the MATLAB code with.

 3. chanfiles/diskio.c - Contains the application layer for invoking the FatFs APIs, for reading and writing data from the microSD card.
 I ported the example code provided by Mbed to libopencm3 ( https://os.mbed.com/cookbook/SD-Card-File-System)